mmohtasim/mmohtasim.com/content/about.md

     title: Subpage
     url: /about/subpage
     weight: 10
+draft: false
 ---

-This is Mahmudul Mohtasim.
+I am Mahmudul Mohtasim.
 I am currently working as Data scientinst in [Coel Inc.](https://coel.run).

 I am currently studying MS in Computer Science in Brac University.
 And Doing Another MS in IICT from Bangladesh University and Engineering and Technology(BUET).